 As your baby grows into a toddler, their needs and abilities will change.
 Before they start moving, little thought may be given to the stairs in your home.
 Once they are rolling, and crawling, you will want to secure your stairs to prevent a tumble.
 Standard baby gates aren’t always the best fit for awkward stairways or large openings, but the KiddyGuard roller blind gate can be adjusted to fit most spaces.
 Disappearing when not in use and with no bar to trip over, the KiddyGuard is an easy to fit retractable stair guard and doorway barrier.
 There are three luxury models to choose from; the KiddyGuard Assure and KiddyGuard Accent (both fit up to 100cm spaces); or the extra-wide KiddyGuard Avant (up to 120cm).

-When it comes to preparing your home for a new baby, we at Modernize believe the most important thing to remember is to do whatever works for you.
+When it comes to preparing your home for a new baby, we believe the most important thing to remember is to do whatever works for you.
 Once you have secured dangerous items, you should feel free to adapt and change your home to suit your needs.
 Some parents find they thrive when they keep a bassinet in their own room to keep baby nearby, while others prefer their baby sleep in a crib from day one.
 No matter what you choose, feel confident that you are capable of creating a safe and loving home for your brand-new baby.